 Ideally, any visitor should really allow at least three days to properly explore the city (see our full Granada guide here), but if you’re only visiting on a whistle-stop tour, here are a few unmissable things to do in Granada in a day…

 When visiting Granada, the Alhambra palace is always going to be high on any visitor’s itinerary.
 With its intricate carvings, magical gardens and marvellous views of the city you’ll need at least two or three hours to take in this breathtaking monument.
 Make sure you book well in advance (Alhambra-patronato.es) to avoid disappointment.

-One: Walk from Plaza Nueva to Sacromonte
+Two: Walk from Plaza Nueva to Sacromonte

 A stroll from the city’s central and crowded Plaza Nueva up to the iconic gypsy barrio, Sacromonte, is the best way to discover Granada’s historic area either before or after you’ve seen the Alhambra.
 Along the way, you’ll find plenty of interesting sites such as El Bañuelo – a free to visit, Arab bathhouse dating from the 11th century – and Paseo de los Tristes, probably the city’s most popular spot to grab a coffee or a tapas and admire the view of orange trees and Alhambra towers looming above.

 Once you’ve reached the top of Cuesta de Chapíz – a steep hill that will leave you gasping for breath – take a left past Jardines de Zorraya (a well-known Flamenco venue) and carry on until you reach Plaza Larga.
 This is a bustling square filled with fruit markets, timeworn cafes and nattering old Spanish ladies.
 Pure Granada.